Sam Childers: Career

-Childers converted to Christianity in mid-1992, with the help of his 1st wife, during a revival meeting at an Assembly of God church.
+Childers converted to Christianity in mid-1992, with the help of his first wife, during a revival meeting at an Assembly of God church.
 That same evening Childers' pastor allegedly prophesied that he would go to Africa.
-At the end of 1997, Childers made his first trip to Sudan.
+In 1998, Childers made his first trip to Sudan.
 In that first trip and the many that followed, he was exposed to the acts of the Lord's Resistance Army (LRA), which he described as atrocious.
+He had a longstanding mission to find the leader of the LRA, Joseph Kony, and kill him.

 Not long after his first trip to Sudan, Childers and his then wife Lynn founded the Angels of East Africa, the Children's Village in Southern Sudan.
-The Children’s Village currently houses and educates over 180 (figures update 2021) orphans, with over a thousand children rescued since its conception.
+The Children’s Village currently houses and educates over 180 orphans, with over a thousand children rescued since its conception.
 The staff at the Children's Village are primarily Sudanese orphans and widows themselves.

 Childers details the events of his life and his experiences in Africa in his book Another Man's War.
 The book bears the endorsement from South Sudan President Salva Kiir Mayardit: "The Reverend Sam Childers has been a very close friend to the government of South Sudan for many years and is a trusted friend."

-In November 2009, Childers appeared on Debra Peppers' television show Outreach Connection in Quincy, Illinois.
-He revealed that he also rescues children abducted in northern Uganda.